TablEdit Site Directory

 TablEdit uses the MIDI driver only when it needs it.
 So it's possible to work with another music program while TablEdit is running.

-·Click on the Start menu in your task bar and select Settings>Control Panel.
-Then double-click on the Sounds and Multimedia (the actual title of the applet may vary depending on your Windows version) applet icon.
+1.Click on the Start menu in your task bar and select Settings>Control Panel.
+Then double-click on the Sounds and Multimedia applet icon.

-·Click on [Volume] in the Playback portion of the dialog in order to display the Playback Control panel.
+3.Click on [Volume] in the Sound playback portion of the dialog in order to display the Volume Control panel.

 You can directly jump to step 3 by clicking the "Multimedia Properties..." blue link at the bottom of the dialog.